c4tom/DreamDevBox/cfg/php-startup-8.1/README.md

 ## Note

 This directory will startup commands only for a specific PHP version.
-If you want to run commands for all versions , go to `autostart/` in the root of the Devilbox git directory.
+If you want to run commands for all versions , go to `autostart/` in the root of the DreamDevBox git directory.

 ## Important